-"For most mere mortals dealing with

-sense of their own self- importance.
+"For most mere mortals dealing with VIPs even on a small scale could lead to a sense of their own self- importance.
 But not in Jim's case.
 Jim wore his greatness lightly.
 His very instructions for this funeral liturgy made it clear that he wanted no fuss.

 "Sir James Scholtens treated little children and his fellow parishioners and friends with the same dignity that he accorded the people he served so nobly in public life.
-Jim was at home in his garden, among his colleagues and friends and, most of all, in the company of this beloved family.
+Jim was at home in his garden, among his colleagues and friends and, most of all, in the company of this belovof Jim averting a major diplomatic incident involving the future Pope John Paul when the Polish Cardinal visited Canberra in 1973.
+There was a dinner in his honour at Parliament House and the Cardinal was refusing to participate in some particular toast.
+I am not sure of the details of how Jim managed it but Archbishop Cahill was forever grateful to Jim for his intervention.